devhaocui/LeetCode/README.md

 > This repo is based on my journey and often times might not contain the absolute "Optimal" solutions.
 But what I will promise is there will not be any solutions that do not pass the test cases.

-### Quality Of Life Improvement (To-Do list)

-- [ ] create a short script that each time a new directory is created it will automatically update the main README.md file as a counter to represent the amount of problems solved.